Frequently Asked Questions

 What is owner insurance?
 Can owner use their own insurance?

-We charge owner insurance when owner signed their Management Agreement to protect that anything may happen for the property.
+We charge for owner insurance when an owner signs their Management Agreement to protect them from anything that may happen to their property.
 If the owner has their own insurance with the service address and valid time coverage, we will not enroll them in our group insurance.